djangocon/2025.djangocon.us/src/_content/posts/proposal-selection.md

 author: Programs Team
 category: General
 published_datetime: 2025-05-01 04:55:00
-title: "How DjangoCon US Selects Proposals"
+title: "How DjangoCon US Selects Talk Proposals"
 ---

-[Submit your proposal for DjangoCon US 2025](https://pretalx.com/djangocon-us-2025/cfp) — **CFP is open until May 4!**

 The DjangoCon US schedule is always highly anticipated.
 But how does it all come together?